 At least 24 semester hours in any combination of the following fields: accounting, business, finance, law, contracts, purchasing, economics, industrial management, marketing, quantitative methods, or organization and management.

-Candidates for the GS-12 grade level must have at least 52 weeks of specialized experience equivalent to the GS-11 grade level in the Federal service.
+In addition to meeting the basic requirement candidates for the GS-11 grade level must have at least 52 weeks of specialized experience equivalent to the GS-9 grade level in the Federal service.

 Specialized experience for this position includes:

 Skill Set 1 - Experience using Microsoft Excel to create a cost/price analysis to evaluate proposals or contract bids received in response to the Request for Proposal (RFP) to determine the best value.